DMVS-APAC/dailymotion-flutter-sample/README.md

 You need to add more options to the `WebView` to add inline video player functionality.
 You can update the `WebView` widget as follows

+> For android the `FullScreen` capability is still not available till today, you can read more about it in [here](https://github.com/flutter/flutter/issues/27101)

 ```dart
 WebView(
     initialUrl: 'https://MintyHoneydewInstitutes.arryanggaputra.repl.co',